Friday, August 22, 2025

 CPTSD from Narcissistic dark tetrad parent abuse was and is so much worse than I thought

-And, oh my goodness, once I started exploring, did I find that not only was I not exaggerating or "showing off for attention" it was soooooo much worse than I thought.
+And, oh my goodness, once I started exploring, did I find that not only was I not exaggerating or "showing off for attention" (the narcissists' words) it was soooooo much worse than I thought.
 It was made even worse by the fact that all four of the people who called themselves my parents (translation authority figures, not caregivers) were raging dark tetrad narcissists.
 Between my biological parents and their second spouses and their kids, there was a panoply of narcissism: grandiose, covert, vulnerable, malignant, sociopathic, psychotic, sadistic, Machiavellian, religious, violent, you name it, this hodge-podge of chaos and stress they called family had it.
 They were the pantheon of demigods in my universe.

-There was no cohesive, mindful parenting of me either when my mom and dad were married or after they divorced, started sleeping around while still proclaiming to be Christian preachers (that was a weird phase for an 7-9 y/o to go through, let me tell you) or when the remarried.
+They they upended my world again, getting married to very broken dangerous people.
 They just started off like it was a clean slate having kids, building their new "real" families as if I wasn't' there.
 Wait, let me rephrase that.
 As if I was ONLY there to await their pleasure.
-I was deprived of normal things like a bed, a bedroom, a normal sleep schedule, food, clothing, etc.
+I was deprived of normal things like a bed, a bedroom, a normal sleep schedule, food, clothing, etc. It was like I was a dish to be discarded, passed back and forth as one or the other needed a live-in unpaid nanny, housekeeper or source of funds.
+My mother and her boyfriend cum husband lived off my child support.

 And I was expected to do very abnormal things like co-sleep with and parent foster kids and babies, do hours of heavy housework and chores no one else did.
 I was sex therapist and counselor to my dad and mom.
 I was performing monkey for my parents' new spouses.
 I was everyone's general dogsbody and whipping girl including various unmarried couples whom my mom moved into my room to cohabit.

-No one asked about safety, health, friends, schoolwork or conditions I was living in.
-No one tended to my health until things were critical.
-But boy howdy was I expected to work, work, work.
+And boy howdy was I expected to work, work, work.
 I would come home from school, begin the chores and still be at it while everyone else was parked in front of the telly.
 And then I'd start my homework at the table because my "bedroom" was the baby's tiny room where I'd be sent when he went to bed.
 So I could care for him at night.
 Then back up at 5:30 am.
 This was pattern for both of them.
 Have kids, make oldest kid responsible.
-I have never slept well to this day, being on call in case all the babies in my memory needed me.
-No one even asked how we slept.
-Then when I became a nuisance (as in, I now see, my mom's husband started having lustful thoughts about me) I was kicked out.
-Not to shelter but to shame me.
-And this is only the merest top snowflakes of the iceberg.

 No comments: